 Traversing Together: Finding Success in Chaos

-The NH Citizens Health Initiative 2022 Symposium will reflect on the experiences of families, providers, organizations, and communities in the last few years, exacerbated by the challenges presented by the COVID-19 pandemic and highlight the success and strategies utilized across sectors from an individual, organizational, state, and national perspective.
-We hope the sessions throughout the day provide you and your organization opportunities to share learning, to connect and to energize as we move forward health and health care for all in New Hampshire.
+The NH Citizens Health Initiative virtual 2022 Symposium reflected on the experiences of families, providers, organizations, and communities in the last few years, exacerbated by the challenges presented by the COVID-19 pandemic and highlighted the success and strategies utilized across sectors from an individual, organizational, state, and national perspective.
+We hope the sessions throughout the day provided you and your organization opportunities to share learning, to connect and to energize as we move forward health and health care for all in New Hampshire.

 R.J.
 Gillespie, MD, MHPE

 Dr. Gillespie will share the importance of Positive Childhood Experiences (PCEs), their connection to early relational health, and their impacts on health and wellness and review practical approaches to addressing PCEs in practice, including one clinic’s model for integrating PCEs into well care: Addressing ACEs and PCEs in Pediatric Primary Care: "Building the Buffering"